mapninja/Earthsys144/week02/02_PICK_ONE_TO_TURN_IN_georeferencing_with_qgis_and_allmaps_org.md

 - Created a map layout that communicates the georeferenced result clearly

 This workflow is foundational for historical GIS and archival cartography.
 Once a scanned map is georeferenced, it can be compared to modern layers, digitized for further analysis, and used as part of larger spatial research workflows.

+## Emerging Technology Note

+An emerging browser-based georeferencing option is [Allmaps](https://allmaps.org/), a project connected to the wider IIIF ecosystem and work being advanced in part through Stanford Libraries and related digital library communities.

+If a map has a **IIIF manifest URL**, Allmaps can be used to georeference it natively in a web browser without first bringing it into a desktop GIS workflow.

+This lab focused on QGIS because desktop georeferencing remains an important foundational skill.
+But if you continue working with scanned maps from digital library platforms, it is worth knowing that browser-based IIIF georeferencing is becoming an increasingly important option.